 Pylera (bismuth subcitrate potassium, metronidazole and tetracycline) is a 3-in-1 capsule triple therapy indicated for the eradication of Helicobacter pylori, a bacterium now recognized as being the main cause of gastric and duodenal ulcers.

-FDA Approval History for Pylera
+Development History and FDA Approval Process for Pylera

 |Sep 28, 2006||Pylera Axcan Pharma Inc. - Treatment for Eradication of Helicobacter pylori|